DurgaPriyaY/proj1/README.md

 ## Project Files
 - `users.csv`: Contains detailed information about the retrieved GitHub users.
 - `repositories.csv`: Contains information about the repositories of the retrieved users.
+- `gitscrap.py`: The main Python script used to retrieve data from the GitHub API.